magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 WARNING: Use of undeclared Var goog.Uri/parse at line 127 src/valip/predicates.cljc
 ```

 Ops.
-We immediately get a couple of warning.
+We immediately got a couple of warning.
 The first says the CLJS
 compiler was not able to find the
 [`goog.Uri`](https://google.github.io/closure-library/api/class_goog_Uri.html)
-namespace, which is both a class and a namespace defined in the Google
-Closure Library.
-The second warning says that the `parse` symbol, that
+namespace.
+The second warning says that its `parse` symbol it is
-should live in the `goog.Uri` namespace, it is undefined.
+undefined.

 Uhm, pretty weird warnings.